shays10/jvmworkshop23/CityRetriever/README.md

 To investigate further, let's take a heap dump.
 In JVisualVM: `Monitor` tab -> `Heap dump` (right upper corner).
 Let's open the heap dump and look at the `Objects` tab.
 What is wrong here?
 (Look for the `City` instances..)

+6. Kill the app.

 ## :boom: Creating even more load!

-6. Kill the app.
+7. What will happen if we keep firing requests?

-7. Let's try to simulate faster what will happen over time.
-Let's increase the rate of requests, by simply looping infinitely.
+Let's simulate what will happen over time, by infinitely fetching the first 10 cities.
 Run `./fast_run.sh` - It will do that for you and will crash your app.

 ## :hammer: Fixing the issue